Holindauer/TensorGo/README.md

 ### Index()
 A tensor can also be indexed using the Index() function.
-Tensor data is represented in memory as a 1D contiguous array of floats, regardless of the dimensionality of the tensor.
+Tensor data is represented in memory as a 1D contiguous slice of floats, regardless of the dimensionality of the tensor.
 The benefit of this method of storage is that there is no need for a Flatten() function, since the data is flattened by default.
 This function is called internally within the tensor.Retrieve() method.

 The Index() function accepts a slice of integers that represent the index of the element you want to access and a slice representing the dimensions of the tensor.
-The function returns the index of the element in the 1D array.
+The function returns the index of the element in the 1D slice.

     var tensor *Tensor = New_Tensor([]int{2,3,4})
     var index int = Index([]int{1,2,3}, []int{2,3,4})